jfranco1701/STEM-Capstone-2019/finalreport.md

   * Input sanitization

 ## Results / Findings
-(brief overview of outcomes - what did you achieve?, list milestone 1/2/3 outcomes, make an effort to logically collect and organize the findings

-Gathered requirements for the application
+We finally achieved our end goal of creating a secure web application that allows users (students, parents, educators, and counselors) to access the STEM events that are categorized and listed in their respective tagged technology.
+Using one of the secure Django REST and Angular framework, we were able to develop a decent web application that help parents, teachers, counselors and students connect to grow interest and march students with relevant STEM camps and programs in the Omaha community.
+This application will help the STEM Ecosystem organization in collecting the user interest data through which they can help the users by recommending events in their interested area.
+With the available fully functional features, we believe Omaha STEM Ecosystem organization can take up this project to next level with the continuation of work.

+In reaching end of the course work, we accomplished the following major functionalities.
-Built secured backend and frontend environments (with the help of JSON web tokens) Added the front-page UI with a navigation bar for login/logout and profile settings Added a user registration page which will link to the backend API Added a user login page which links to the backend API for authentication Added a page for adding new events which links to the backend API for saving to the production database
+* Built secured backend and frontend environments (with the help of JSON web tokens)
+* Added the front-page UI with a navigation bar for login/logout and profile settings
+* Added a user registration page which will link to the backend API
+* Added a user login page which links to the backend API for authentication
+* Added a page for adding new events which links to the backend API for saving to the production database
+* Events are listed in their own respective tagged technology
+* Search functionality has been implemented
+* For the User Registration we are validating each input given by the user on frontend and backend.
+* For the Login functionality we are handling the sessions and token management.
+* Since the application has different users, users are constrained to activities to perform on the page based on their role such as
+  * Students cannot create child account and cannot see the parent profile
+  * Only approved educators can add new events
+  * Parents can create child accounts
+  * Only Admin can unlock the locked user account, can approve new user account.
+  * To prevent the brute force attack, implemented the password lockout feature after 3 unsuccessful login attempts.

 ## Install Instructions (if applicable)
 ### Requirements